VerifiedarXiv:2305.1829024 min

 The optimal policy has a formula

-Forget gradient descent for a moment and just ask: of all possible policies, which one maximizes (3)?
-This is a textbook result (it shows up under names like "control as inference" and the Gibbs variational principle), and the answer is clean.
+Set gradient descent aside and consider which of all possible policies maximizes (3).
+This is a textbook result (it shows up under names like "control as inference" and the Gibbs variational principle), and it has a clean closed form.
 The best policy reweights the reference by the exponential of the reward:

 Z(x)=yπref(yx)exp ⁣(r(x,y)/β)Z(x) = \sum_y \pi_{\text{ref}}(y\mid x)\,\exp\!\big(r(x,y)/\beta\big)